 Once done, Dr. Bhatti greeted again and drew the same hairline and suggested that it'll be future proof.
-I have to tell you that I am no expert in hairline as I never got a haircut before in my life.
 The doctor assured me that he'll maintain the density and it'll look natural.

 Before moving to the theater, my donor area was shaved and I was given an antiseptic hair wash.
 I was moved to the operation theater which looked fancy with all the pieces of equipment and that was when I started getting anxious.
 I was attached to an ECG and blood pressure monitoring system.
 Doctor Bhatti explained all the steps and I lied my face down on the chair to begin the procedure.
 I felt a few slight pinches for anesthesia and to be honest, I only have foggy memory after that.
 I got really drowsy to the extent I could hardly articulate my words.
 I did come in and out of sleep and could feel what was being done.

 I wasn't left alone on my own and someone was always taking care of me.
 I asked for a toilet break and some water in the middle of the procedure which my limited articulation.
 Overall, I felt a couple of pinches but nothing that'll make me go screaming.